-Headaches are generally located in the front of the head and temples, or on the side on the head.
-But the location of your headache can actually tip you off on the cause of that persistent and annoying pain.
+Headaches are generally located in the front of the head and temples or on the side on the head.
+But the location of your headache can actually help tip you off to the cause of that persistent and annoying pain.

 Here’s what the location of your headache may be trying to tell you and how to tell that headache byeee.

-The World Health Organization reports that 1 out of every 20 people around the globe get headaches almost every 👏 single 👏 day.
+The World Health Organization reports that 1 out of every 20 people around the globe get headaches almost every day.
 Oof.

 Headaches and their causes basically fit into one of two categories:

 - Secondary headaches.
-Caused by a condition, like a head injury or an infection.
+Caused by a condition, such as a head injury or an infection.

-The secret to figuring out which type you have and how to treat it is by tracking your symptoms.
-A good place to start your detective work is with your headache’s region.
+The secret to figuring out which type you have and how to treat it is tracking your symptoms.
+A good place to start your detective work is with your headache’s location.

 Here are some of the causes behind common headache hangouts.

-Migraine pain often feels like a deep pressure within the head with one side throbbing.
-It is also possible to feel nauseous or be sensitive to light and sound.
+Migraine pain often feels like a deep pressure within your head, with one side throbbing.
+You might also feel nauseated or be sensitive to light and sound.

 This notorious headache monster is a savage that can last for days.
-Women are three times more likely to develop these than men.
+Women are three times more likely than men to develop migraine.
 Those with depression or an anxiety disorder show an increased risk as well.

 Got a bun in the oven?
 Pregnancy may be the culprit of that headache that starts on one side of your head.
-Your estrogen levels rise during pregnancy and stay that way throughout the duration, these hormonal changes can lead to headaches and migraine.
+Your estrogen levels rise during pregnancy, and those hormonal changes can lead to headaches and migraine.

-If you are prone to migraines, pregnancy may also improve or make your migraine attacks disappear.
+If you’re prone to migraine attacks, pregnancy may also improve them or make them disappear.

-If Aunt Flo is in town, this unwanted visit can prompt a one-sided, throbbing in your head.
-You might also feel nauseous and move into migraine territory and become sensitive to bright light and sounds.
+A visit from Aunt Flo can prompt a one-sided throbbing in your head.
+You might also feel nauseated and move into migraine territory, becoming sensitive to bright light and sounds.

-If you’ve been throwing weight around the gym, or around the bedroom, and have a pounding headache on the sides of your head, you may be experiencing an exertion headache.
+If you’ve been throwing weight around the gym (or around the bedroom) and you have a pounding headache on the sides of your head, you may be experiencing an exertion headache.
 This type of headache can be brought on by intense physical activities, causing that throbbing sensation.

-Drink too much or too little caffeine, and you’ve got a headache on your hands.
+Drink too much or too little caffeine and you’ve got a caffeine headache on your hands.
 When you cut out caffeine, you’re withdrawing it from your routine, which can change your brain chemistry and trigger a headache.

-Severe uncontrolled hypertension, often called malignant hypertension, can contribute to headaches, although high blood pressure is not a common cause of headaches.
+Severe, uncontrolled high blood pressure, often called malignant hypertension, can contribute to headaches, although high blood pressure is not a common cause of headaches.

-Hypertension headaches are a very serious headache that happen when your blood pressure is severely high.
-If both sides of your head hurts and is accompanied by the following symptoms, this a warning bell to get to your doc ASAP:
+Hypertension headaches are very serious.
+If both sides of your head hurt and you have the following symptoms, that’s a warning bell to get to your doc ASAP: